 Any student who is interested in Political Science & Government needs to check out Yale University.
 Political science majors from Yale University receive an earnings boost of around 36.4% over the average earnings of political science & government majors.
 Based in New Haven, Connecticut, this university is ideal for students who thrive in a city atmosphere.

-Worried that you won't be able to afford Yale University?
-Don’t let that keep you from applying since 52.0% of students receive some form of financial aid.
+Yale has a notable student-to-faculty ratio of 6:1, so students have lots of chances to work with their professors.
 International students don't have to worry about sticking out since 10.6% of Yale's students come from other countries.
 Take a deeper dive to see how well Yale ranks in other categories.

 It's hard to beat Dartmouth College if you wish to pursue Political Science & Government as a major.
-Political science majors from Dartmouth College get a earnings boost of approximately 36.4% over the average earnings of political science & government majors.
+12.7% of undergrads at Dartmouth College are political science majors.
 Hanover, New Hampshire presents a charming small-town feeling for college students to learn in.

 Boston College is a great decision for students pursuing a Political Science & Government degree.
 In addition to its bachelor's programs, Boston College offers graduate degrees in Political Science.
 The location in a main city is tremendous for young people looking for enough choices for networking, excitement, and life.

 Every student pursuing a degree in Political Science & Government needs to take a look at College of the Holy Cross.
-Students who graduate from this program report average early career income of $43,737 and mid-career income of $96,060.
+At College of the Holy Cross, political science learners enjoy the plus of a really focused curriculum.
 Based in Worcester, Massachusetts, this college is a good final choice for students who enjoy the buzz of a significant city.

-Students should not let costs stop them from applying to College of the Holy Cross since 56.0% of undergraduates receive financial assistance.
 Student success after graduation is essential to College of the Holy Cross, and graduates usually leave the college with total debt far lower than the average.
-Find all of College of the Holy Cross' rankings to learn more about the college.
+Freshman students are not required to live on-campus at College of the Holy Cross.
+Check out some school videos to explore what being on campus is like.